13 Best Six Flags Magic Mountain Tips

 4. Save Money on Tickets

-When you purchase with us, you'll save money and you can skip the lines at the front gate.
+When you purchase online directly from the Six Flags site, you'll save money and you can skip the lines at the front gate.

 5. Know About the Crowd Calendar